Terms and Conditions

 - Business Services: Security Services

-Service providers must hold all required licences or certifications and comply with all applicable laws and regulations in their state or territory.
+Service providers must hold all required licences or certifications and comply with all applicable laws and regulations in their jurisdiction.

 The marketplace is not responsible for any unlicensed, illegal, or non-compliant work, and service providers are fully liable for any legal or financial consequences arising from offering such services.